ThomasPiergiovanni/sele/README.md

-# sel-e - système d'échange local - électronique (Electronic local exchange system).
+# sel-e - système d'échange local électronique (electronic local exchange system).

 ## 1. Introduction.

-This program is named "sel-e".
+This program is named **sel-e**.
 It's an electronic local exchange system that fit into the perspective of an alternative to the current economic system.

 The web app backend is built with Django framework.
-The frontend uses mainly a template Dashboard provided by AdminLTE built with Bootstrap/Javascipt.
+The frontend uses mainly a template Dashboard provided by AdminLTE built with Bootstrap/JavaScript.
 The programm is hosted by Digital Ocean.

-You can check it app on  [(https://sel-e.fr](https://sel-e.fr)
+You can check it app on  [https://sel-e.fr](https://sel-e.fr).

 The here below installation steps describes how to make the install on a dev and local environment.

-NB: It's a programm written in the context of a Django app eductation module delivered by [OpenClassRooms](https://openclassrooms.com).
+NB: This programm is written in the context of a Django app eductation module delivered by [OpenClassRooms](https://openclassrooms.com).

 ## 2. Prerequisite.